AlexKalll/axon-pharma/README.md

 - **Update Order Status:** Change the status of customer orders in Firebase.

 ### User Application (`app.py`)
+- **Guest Mode (no account required):** Explore and try the app without signing up.
+Guests can check availability and prices.
 - **Search Medicines Availability:** Search for medicines by name or category.
+- **Get Medicine Price:** Ask for the price of a medicine; if available, returns the current unit price and stock status.
 - **Place Order:** Place a new order for a medicine.
 - **Cancel Order:** Cancel a pending or processing order.
 - **View Order Status:** Check the status of your order.
 - **Get Professional Advice:** Get advice from the llm based on his symptoms and profile details and order status.

+Quick start on the live app:
+- Click "Continue as Guest (No account needed)" on the login page.
+- Try: "Do you have paracetamol?", "What’s the price of doxycycline?", "Is insulin in stock?"
 #### Key Insights and Ouptuts
 - **Streamlit:** Streamlit is a Python library for building interactive web applications.
 - **Firebase:** Firebase is a platform for building and deploying apps, databases, and other cloud services.